Crossbow: Spanning mechanism

 The Chinese used winches for large crossbows mounted on fortifications or wagons, known as "bedded crossbows" (床弩).
-Winches may have been used for handheld crossbows during the Han dynasty (202 BC–9 AD, 25–220 AD), but there is only one known depiction of it.
+Winches may have been used for handheld crossbows during the Han dynasty (202 BC – 9 AD, 25–220 AD), but there is only one known depiction of it.

 The 11th century Chinese military text Wujing Zongyao mentions types of crossbows using winch mechanisms, but it is not known if these were actually handheld crossbows or mounted crossbows.

 Another drawing method involved the shooters sitting on the ground, and using the combined strength of leg, waist, back and arm muscles to help span much heavier crossbows, which were aptly called "waist-spun crossbows" (腰張弩).

-During the Medieval period, both Chinese and European crossbows used stirrups as well as belt hooks.
+During the medieval era, both Chinese and European crossbows used stirrups as well as belt hooks.

 In the 13th century, European crossbows started using winches, and from the 14th century an assortment of spanning mechanisms such as winch pulleys, cord pulleys, gaffles (such as gaffe levers, goat's foot levers, and rarer internal lever-action mechanisms), cranequins, and even screws.

 Variants

 The smallest crossbows are pistol crossbows.
 Others are simple long stocks with the crossbow mounted on them.
 These could be shot from under the arm.

 The next step in development was stocks of the shape that would later be used for firearms, which allowed better aiming.
 The arbalest was a heavy crossbow that required special systems for pulling the sinew via windlasses.

 For siege warfare, the size of crossbows was further increased to hurl large projectiles, such as rocks, at fortifications.
 The required crossbows needed a massive base frame and powerful windlass devices.

 Projectiles

-The arrow-like projectiles of a crossbow are called crossbow bolts.
-These are usually much shorter than arrows, but can be several times heavier.
+The arrow-like projectiles of a crossbow are called bolts or quarrels.
+These are usually much shorter than arrows but can be several times heavier.

 There is an optimum weight for bolts to achieve maximum kinetic energy, which varies depending on the strength and characteristics of the crossbow, but most could pass through common mail.

 Crossbow bolts can be fitted with a variety of heads, some with sickle-shaped heads to cut rope or rigging; but the most common today is a four-sided point called a quarrel.
 A highly specialized type of bolt is employed to collect blubber biopsy samples used in biology research.

-Even relatively small differences in arrow weight can have a considerable impact on its drop and, conversely, its flight trajectory.
+Even relatively small differences in arrow weight can have a considerable impact on its flight trajectory and drop.

 Bullet-shooting crossbows are modified crossbows that use bullets or stones as projectiles.